jsr6720/goodreads-csv-to-md/README.md

 # goodreads-csv-to-md

-Takes an exported Goodreads CSV and generates markdown files targeting jekyll md template
+Takes a Goodreads data export CSV and generates markdown files targeting custom jekyll md template and basic markdown.

 They [citation needed](https://xkcd.com/285/) say the brain can't tell the difference between audio books and physical books, majority of this list was consumed via audioCD during my commute to/from work.

-### Steps to generate md files
+## Steps to generate md files

 1. [Export your goodreads data](#export-of-goodreads-data) to csv and place in `goodreads-data` folder
 2. Modify [basic template](/md-template.md) and/or [jekyll template](/jekyll-template.md) to your hearts content
-3. run `make clean generate`
+3. run `make build`
     * If you're getting a `KeyError` it most likely means you have a misnamed `{header}` in your template.
 It also dislikes whitespace `{ header } !== {header}`
 4. Copy markdown output to new system of record